 The DDS Router requires a list of allowed Topics.
 The data transmitted under these topics will be the data relayed by the DDS Router.
 The YAML configuration file must contain an allowlist tag which is a vector ([]).
 This vector elements contains the Topics that will be forwarded (subsequently the DDS Router creates a Writers and Readers for each topic for each Participant).
-See Topic section for further information about the topic.
+Each Topic is determined by its entries name, type and keyed, with only the first one being mandatory.